husseinmuhaisen/husseinmuhaisen.github.io/_posts/2021-07-20-Windows Child - Parent relationship.md

 <div style="clear: both; text-align: center;"><a href="https://1.bp.blogspot.com/-WOszlVUYXDY/YPacCqhHF6I/AAAAAAAAABc/cyX9QpcQgX0D88yYqqQVMN0St6y51sFmwCLcBGAsYHQ/s1200/windowsssssssssss.png" style="margin-left: 1em; margin-right: 1em;"><img border="0" data-original-height="600" data-original-width="1200" height="367" src="https://1.bp.blogspot.com/-WOszlVUYXDY/YPacCqhHF6I/AAAAAAAAABc/cyX9QpcQgX0D88yYqqQVMN0St6y51sFmwCLcBGAsYHQ/w618-h367/windowsssssssssss.png" width="618" /></a></div>
 <h2 style="text-align: left;"></h2>
-<h3 style="text-align: left;">Each Process in the Windows operating system points to its parent process which is basically the creator process.
-However, if the creator process or what so-called parent process is killed, the Information related to that process won't be updated therefore the child process might refer to a non-existent process.</h3>
+<p style="text-align: left;">Each Process in the Windows operating system points to its parent process which is basically the creator process.
+However, if the creator process or what so-called parent process is killed, the Information related to that process won't be updated therefore the child process might refer to a non-existent process.</p>
 <h3 style="text-align: left;"></h3>
 We will be conducting an experiment to show the Child/Parent process relationship in Windows.
 So let's prove that windows don't keep track of not more than 1 parent process ID.
 Let's demonstrate a simple process list first before we dive into the example